 - Q How do I manage my guttate psoriasis on a daily basis?

 - Q What increases my risk for guttate psoriasis?

 - Q What is guttate psoriasis?

-- Q How does guttate psoriasis affect the body?
+- Q How is guttate psoriasis diagnosed?

-- Q What causes guttate psoriasis?
+- Q Are there alternative treatments for guttate psoriasis?